Kathryn Hunt (archaeologist): Early life and education

 Hunt grew up in Anchorage, Alaska.
 She studied anthropology and classical studies at the Pacific Lutheran University (PLU), graduating in 2011.
 She then obtained a Master's of Science in paleopathology from Durham University.

 Hunt's fascination with archaeology dates back to her childhood in Alaska, where she never missed an episode of National Geographic.
 Kathryn studied archaeology during her time at PLU.
 Here, she became interested in Egyptology, which inspired her to sign up on a whim for a dig in Egypt along the Nile Delta.
 While participating in this dig, she was able to excavate remains of Egyptian royalty from areas surrounding the Valley of the Kings.

 In 2009, aged 22, Hunt was diagnosed with a rare and aggressive form of ovarian cancer.
 This occurred during her junior year at PLU.
-Around the same time as her diagnosis, Hunt's aunt passed away from ovarian cancer.
-Before she passed away, Kathryn's aunt reminded her "my cancer is not your cancer", inspiring her to continue to fight her own battle with her cancer, although her aunt had lost hers.
+Around the same time as her diagnosis, Hunt's aunt died from ovarian cancer.
+Before her death, Kathryn's aunt reminded her "my cancer is not your cancer", inspiring her to continue to fight her own battle with her cancer, although her aunt had lost hers.
 She later entered remission after over 2 months of chemotherapy and surgery to remove more than 20 benign tumors from her abdomen.
 Just 2 months after this, Hunt returned to classes, even embarking on a trip to return to the Valley of the Kings shortly after.
 This experience moved Hunt towards researching the global history of cancer.